 - Your second appointment (follow-up) is very important, as it allows the doctor to confirm that the termination of pregnancy is complete.

-Mifepristone is an anti-hormone and acts by blocking the effects of progesterone, a hormone that is needed for pregnancy to continue.
+The first medication is an anti-hormone and acts by blocking the effects of progesterone, a hormone that is needed for pregnancy to continue.

-Misoprostol is a prostaglandin and causes contractions of the uterus and relaxation of the cervix, which helps push out the contents of the uterus.
+The second medication is a prostaglandin and causes contractions of the uterus and relaxation of the cervix, which helps push out the contents of the uterus.